Skip to content

 Men represent 87% of firearm suicide victims.

-988 Suicide and Crisis Lifeline
+Help Is Available: 988 Suicide and Crisis Lifeline and Other Resources

-If you or someone you know is in crisis, you can call or text 988, or visit 988lifeline.org/chat to chat with a counselor from the 988 Suicide & Crisis Lifeline, previously known as the National Suicide Prevention Lifeline.
+If you or someone you know is struggling or in crisis, you can call or text 988, or visit 988lifeline.org/chat to chat with a counselor from the 988 Suicide & Crisis Lifeline, previously known as the National Suicide Prevention Lifeline.
 The 988 Suicide & Crisis Lifeline provides 24/7, free, and confidential support to people in suicidal crisis or emotional distress anywhere in the US.

 Amplify Survivor Voices